Monogorilby, Queensland: Education

 Monogorilby State School is a government primary (Prep-6) school for boys and girls at 2199 Monogorilby Road (26.0548°S 151.0084°E).
-In 2018, the school had an enrolment of 9 students with 1 teachers and 3 non-teaching staff (1 full-time equivalent).
+In 2018, the school had an enrolment of 9 students with 1 teacher and 3 non-teaching staff (1 full-time equivalent).
+In 2021, the school had an enrolment of 6 students.
+Since then, the school has been officially open but not operating as it has no enrolments.

 There are no secondary schools in Monogorilby.
-The nearest secondary schooling is at Mundubbera State School (to Year 10 only) in Mundubbera to the north-west and Burnett State College (to Year 12) in Gayndah to the north-west.
-Given the distances involved, distance education and boarding school would be other options.
+The nearest government secondary school is Mundubbera State College (to Year 10) in Mundubbera to the north-west and Burnett State College (to Year 12) in Gayndah to the north-west.
+Given the distances involved, distance education and boarding school would be alternatives.